madebits/madebits.github.io/blog/2017/2017-06-14-Docker-Machine-On-Windows.md

 This command will download and install Docker Machine in `$HOME/bin` folder (`$HOME` is by default, your Windows user folder: `%HOMEPATH%`).
 You may want to append `$HOME/bin` to `$PATH`.
 Docker Machine keeps its data files under `$HOME/.docker` folder.

-After installation, to create Docker Engine virtual machine (VM), use:
+After installation, to create Docker Engine VM, use:

 ```
 $ docker-machine create --driver virtualbox default